 At any point, we have between a dozen and two dozen live projects in our company.
 Some are full web store build projects, some are operations which include support and further development, and some are smaller projects.
 It is pretty much the same situation like the one when you have a lot of kids.
 You love them all (most of the time) no matter the model/character or the age/size they are.
 But while with kids, you don’t get to choose, with projects the situation is a bit different.

 Whenever a client approaches us with a specific project on his mind, we have to take into account quite a few details in order to be able to decide credibly whether a project is a fit for us or not.
-And not just that, we also need to conclude whether a potential client and Inchoo are a fit as well.
+In other words, as the client is choosing an eCommerce agency, so is an agency (inchoo) choosing a client.
 It is not an easy task, to say the least, but it is the one that needs to be done.
 Some would automatically go and assume that the money is a major filter.
 It certainly is one of the filters, but it is not the major one, that’s for sure.
 So allow me to share a few thoughts which could potentially help when deciding to accept a project or not.